rainwl/Grid-Mesh/README.md

 # Grid-Mesh
-Grid the mesh with sphere collider in unity

 ## Overview
 This library was developed as a tool for obtaining specific percentages of boolean calculations when working with mesh.
 The idea involves taking a model's mesh, dividing it based on a specified resolution, and determining whether the center point of each grid is inside the model's mesh.
 If it is, a collision sphere of a specified size is placed.